Home

 Method 3: Use a reference table when the bracket rules need to stay editable.

-That setup is not required here, but it is a good next step when the categorization rules become more complex.
+That setup is not required here, but it is a good next step when the categorization rules become more complex or need to be adjusted by someone who does not want to edit formulas.

 =XLOOKUP(B2,$F$2:$F$4,$G$2:$G$4,"Unknown",-1)